 Consider a Medical Alert System

-If you’re concerned about an aging parent’s safety but want to honor their wishes to age in place within the comfort of home, talk to them about hiring a live-in caregiver from Home Care Assistance of Tampa Bay.
+If you’re concerned about an aging parent’s safety but want to honor their wishes to age in place within the comfort of home, talk to them about hiring a live-in caregiver from Home Care Clearwater.
 Aside from monitoring their safety and tending to emergency needs, our caregivers are also trained and experienced in managing tasks associated with daily living.

 For more information, or to schedule a free in-home consultation, please call Florida’s trusted provider of senior care today at 727-330-7862.